Who We Are

 To provide better outcomes, our key objectives include:

-Partnering with service sectors such as health care, education, housing, children's services and police to discuss the unique needs of immigrants within those sectors and how we, as a community, can work together to ensure that immigrants have complete access to these services;
+Partnering with service sectors such as health care, education, housing, children's services, developmental disability services and police to discuss the unique needs of immigrants within those sectors and how we, as a community, can work together to ensure that immigrants have complete access to these services;

 Raising the profile of immigrants by celebrating local success stories;